 Question: I’ve bought a used iPhone SE from a friend.
 It turns out that looking at its screen causes headaches!?
 I have seen an ophthalmologist who says there is nothing wrong.
 A neurologist says it is computer overuse syndrome.
 Yet I am certain it is looking at iPhone SE screen.
-Otherwise, there would be no way to have two devices next to each other where one causes a migraine headache and the other doesn’t.
+Otherwise, there would be no way to have two devices (the SE and iPhone 4S) next to each other where the former causes a migraine headache and the latter doesn’t.
 Which PC screen light wavelengths could be causing my headache?
 I am also wondering why I find Tester Filter #7 helpful?
 (You write on your website that PC screens emit little light in the range that is blocked by Filter #7).

 (A broader issue of why light from some PC screens but not others may cause eye strain is also addressed in this comment/answer).